Top Turkish prosecutor files case to close pro-Kurdish HDP | Politics

 "(The HDP) move together with the PKK terrorist group and other linked organisations, they act as a branch of the organisation with the aim of breaking the unity of the state," appeals court chief prosecutor Bekir Sahin said in a statement.
 The HDP, which has 55 seats in the 600-member parliament, denies any links to the militants.

-The HDP says Gergerlioglu, who received a 2-1/2 year jail sentence, was punished for sharing on Twitter the link to a news story that included comments from the PKK.
+The U.S. State Department said the move against Gergerlioglu was "troubling".
 This month Erdogan announced a plan to strengthen rights to a fair trial and freedom of expression, but his critics say it is just a public relations exercise.
-(Additional reporting by Tuvan Gumrukcu and Ezgi Erkoyun; Writing by Daren Butler; Editing by Dominic Evans, Gareth Jones, Alexandra Hudson)
+(Additional reporting by Tuvan Gumrukcu and Ezgi Erkoyun; Writing by Daren Butler; Editing by Gareth Jones, Alexandra Hudson & Shri Navaratnam)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)